fluiddyn/fluidsim/doc/install.rst

      [pythran]
      complex_hook = True

-- h5py (optionally, with MPI support)
+- h5py (optionally, with MPI support only if you know what you do)

 .. warning::